cthing/meazure/README.md

 - Associating the file suffix `.mea` with the Meazure program
 - Optionally placing an icon on the desktop

+## User Guide

+The Meazure User Guide is [available online](https://github.com/cthing/meazure/wiki) and is bundled with the Meazure program as the help contents.

 ## License

 Refer to the [LICENSE](LICENSE) file distributed with this program